 A trip to see the Grand Canyon will stay with you forever, especially if you go beyond what the typical visitor does in the park, which rarely strays from taking in a few of the scenic viewpoints.

 There are so many other fun things to do in Grand Canyon National Park that will enhance your visit and really enable you to see the vast and incredible beauty of this place.
+It makes a great addition to a National Parks driving tour in the U.S.

 In this post, we’re going to share 12 of the top activities you can participate in during your visit to the Grand Canyon.
 A little bit of pre-planning will go a long way to making sure you can get in on tours, find hiking guides, and book a stay nearby.